Smoothness in the $l_p$ Minkowski problem for $p<1$: Introduction

 Our results differ in some cases from the ones in Chou and Wang \cite{CW}, possibly because \cite{CW} considers the equation

 instead of \eqref{MongeAmpere_Sn}.
-In the context of non-negative convex functions being a solution of this last equation is a priori more restrictive than being a solution of \eqref{MongeAmpere_Sn}, even if obviously the two notions coincide where $h$ is positive (see Section~\ref{secPreliminaries} for more on this point).
-Chou and Wang \cite{CW} proves, under our same assumptions on $f$, the strict convexity of the solution $h$ of \eqref{MongeAmpere_CW}, and uses this to prove that the body $K$ is smooth.
+In the context of non-negative convex functions, being a solution of this last equation is a priori more restrictive than being a solution of \eqref{MongeAmpere_Sn}, even if obviously the two notions coincide when $h$ is positive (see Section~\ref{secPreliminaries} for more on this point).
+Chou and Wang \cite{CW} proves, under our same assumptions on $f$, the strict convexity of the solution $h$ of \eqref{MongeAmpere_CW} on hyperplanes avoiding the origin, and uses this to prove that $\partial K$ is $C^1$ for the convex body $K$.
+We note that if $K\in{\mathcal K}_{0}^n$ is a solution of \eqref{MongeAmpere_CW} for $p<1$ and $f$ is bounded from below and above by positive constants, then combining Theorem~\ref{th_regularity-new}~(ii) with the simple observation \eqref{sol_alex_c} in Section~\ref{secPreliminaries} shows that $\partial K$ is $C^1$, as it was verified by Chou and Wang~\cite{CW}.
 In our opinion \eqref{MongeAmpere_Sn} is the right equation to consider and using it we obtain weaker results.

-To give an example of the differences of the two equations, the support function $h$ of the body $K$ in Example~\ref{non-strictly-convex} (where $o$ belongs to the relative interior of an $(n-1)$-dimensional face) is a solution of \eqref{MongeAmpere_Sn} but it is not a solution of \eqref{MongeAmpere_CW}.
+To give an example of how the two equations differ, the support function $h$ of the body $K$ in Example~\ref{non-strictly-convex} (where $o$ belongs to the relative interior of an $(n-1)$-dimensional face) is a solution of \eqref{MongeAmpere_Sn} but not a solution of \eqref{MongeAmpere_CW}.